tymyrddin/blue-dfir/source/docs/notes/forensics.md

 4. Virtual
 5. Physical

 Approach volatile data collection with the same mindset as creating forensic images.
 Document each step, because any interaction with the machine to collect volatile data, which will change the evidence.
-Changes made do not affect what is under investigation, but changes are being made to the system; In a legal case a question can be asked about potential changes to the evidence while testifying at a administrative or judicial proceeding.
+Changes made do not affect what is under investigation, but changes are being made to the system; In a legal case a question can be asked about potential changes to the evidence while testifying at an administrative or judicial proceeding.

 ### Collecting RAM